gridai/grid-docs/docs/platform/3_credentials.md

 Sensitive credential type values can never be retrieved from Grid via the CLI.
-However, the values of non-private credential types (such as `--type s3`) can be viewed by the user who created the credential and any member of the User's team (for our `teams` tier users.)
+However, the values of non-private credential types (such as `--type s3`) can be viewed by the user who created the credential and any member of the user's team (for our `teams` tier users.)

 # Credential Types